makerdao/mips/MIPX/mipX.md

 - The Governance Facilitators must come to consensus on whether each submission warrants moving forward to a Ratification Poll.
     - Governance Facilitators may consider blocking a proposal if they believe that moving forward to a Ratification Poll would negatively affect community cohesion.
     - If the Governance Facilitators prevent a proposal from moving to a Ratification Poll, they must clearly communicate their reasons for doing so via the official [forum](https://forum.makerdao.com).
-    - In the event the Governance Faciltiators abuse this power they should be removed from their positions via any method Maker Governance determines is appropriate.
+    - In the event the Governance Facilitators abuse this power they should be removed from their positions via any method Maker Governance determines is appropriate.

 **Week 2, Monday**
 -   The Governance facilitators publish the set of **Ratification Polls**.
 The format of these is defined in MIPXc2.